 Regarding climate variability, the atlas reports and analyses the variability observed during the 45-year period covered by ERA-40, paying special attention to its effects on parameter estimates.
 For instance, 100-year return wave height estimates based on data from three different decades are significantly different in the North Pacific and the North Atlantic.
-This part of the atlas is also intended to complement current studies of ocean wave variability in limited areas, such as WASA (1998), Guedes Soares et al. (2002) and Wang and Swail (2001).
+This part of the atlas is also intended as a complement and addition to current studies of ocean wave variability, such as WASA (1998) and Wang and Swail (2001), which were confined to the Northern Hemisphere.

-The atlas covers significant wave height $(H_s)$ , 10-metre wind speed $(U{10})$ and mean wave period $(T_m)$ .
+The atlas covers significant wave height (H_s) , 10-metre wind speed (U{10}) and mean wave period (T_m) .
 However, due to space limitations, this paper focuses on wave height.